 Instead of the proud, it was the humble who were receiving God’s favor; instead of the rich, the hungry were being filled.
 Those who were insignificant in the world’s eyes would receive God’s mercy and steadfast love.
 This is still God’s pattern today:

-God’s chief aim is to put his own glory on display, and one of the ways He does this is by undermining the world’s wisdom.
+God’s chief aim is to put his own glory on display, so one of the ways He does this is by undermining the world’s wisdom.
 The Messiah comes through an unknown virgin from Nazareth.
-Eternal riches are promised to those who admit they are spiritually bankrupt.
-The King of the universe saves His people by dying on a cross.
+Eternal riches are promised, not to the rich, but to those who admit they are spiritually bankrupt.
+The King of the universe dies on the cross so as to save His people.

 This excerpt is adapted from Radical’s new Daily Reading Guide for Advent titled “To Us A Son Is Given.”